rundeck/docs/docs/api/index.md

 ### Getting a Job Definition ###

-Export a single job definition in XML or YAML formats.
+Export a single job definition in XML, YAML, or JSON formats.

 **Request:**